 Crying was the final straw that broke the camel’s back.
 It gave me the clarity to see what I needed.
 It gave me the courage to ask for help.

 I can’t emphasise that last statement enough.

 Crying gave me courage.

 To all men who feel conflicted about their need to cry, it’s important to understand that crying doesn’t mean you’re not capable of dealing with your emotion.
-It means you are dealing with your emotions.
+It means you are dealing with your feelings.
 Please understand it’s perfectly ok to do so.

-Equally don’t be afraid to ask for help if you need it.
+Equally, don’t be afraid to ask for help if you need it.
 There is no shame in this.
 There is nothing unmanly about asking for help or showing emotions.
 We all need help from time to time.
 That’s part of the human experience.

-If it helps consider the phrase, ‘man the fuck up and cry.’
+Don’t think you need to “man the fuck up” or to “stop crying like a little girl.”
+If it helps, consider the phrase, ‘man the fuck up and cry.’

-ADDITIONAL SOURCES/FURTHER READING
+ADDITIONAL SOURCES/FURTHER READING: